GeeeG/SalientSupervoxel/README.md

 ```
 make
 ```
-To use the toy example cloud, set minimum and maximum seeding resolution to 0.05 and 0.5 respectively, with 3 clusters for kmeans
+Please note that you need a saliency map (salmap.png) and the corresponding point cloud (cloud.pcd) to run this algorithm.
+Here is an example of setting minimum and maximum seeding resolution to 0.05 and 0.5 respectively, with 3 clusters for kmeans.
 ```
-./ssv_test 1.pcd 1.png -k 3 -i 0.05 -a 0.5
+./ssv_test cloud.pcd salmap.png -k 3 -i 0.05 -a 0.5
 ```
+A saliency map can be generated using "VOCUS2" (Frintrop et al., CVPR 2015), for more information [computer vision group hamburg](https://www.inf.uni-hamburg.de/en/inst/ab/cv/research/research1-visual-attention.html)

 # Publication
 Further details are available in our paper on the subject.
 If you use this code in an academic context, please cite the paper: